MurilloGroupMSU/Modified-Lee-More-Transport/index.md

 ### What's next?

 The next version of MLM will include thermal conductivity.
 Magnetized plasmas for both transport coefficients are next, followed by related transport coefficients (e.g., Hall, Nernst, thermoelectric power (Seebeck), Leduc-Righi, Ettinghausen).
-Suggestions and collaborations are welcome.

 ### Where I can find the data?